Full Blooded Italians: ECW Brand (2006–2007)

+Latest incarnation & Sporadic appearance (2024)

+The Full Blooded Italians would make their WWE return at NXT 2300 on November 6, 2024, where Mamaluke serves as the manager of Nunzio, whom challenge Tony D'Angelo for the NXT North American Championship, where Nunzio lost the match.

-Independent circuit
+Independent circuit (2004-2013)

 After their release from WWE, Stamboli and Palumbo formed a tag team version of the F.B.I. in All Japan Pro Wrestling.
 Then they went to the Italy-based Nu-Wrestling Evolution, using the gimmick to make themselves top fan favorites in the company until they left the promotion at the end of the year.
 Also they went to Mexico and split up in 2006.
-On November 15, 2008, Little Guido and Tracy Smothers formed a version of the F.B.I. in Jersey All Pro Wrestling and defeated The Latin American Xchange in their first match to win the Tag Team Championship.
+On November 15, 2008, Little Guido and Tracy Smothers formed a version of the F.B.I. in Jersey All Pro Wrestling, and defeated the Latin American Xchange in their first match to win the Tag Team Championship.
 Their success did not last long, as the F.B.I. lost the titles to D-N-A (Dixie and Azrieal) on December 13.

 The Full Blooded Italians were announced for the first-ever match of the new Extreme Reunion organization in 2009; which is conceived as a continuation of the original Extreme Championship Wrestling.
 Their opponents were announced as The Blue World Order (Stevie Richards and the Blue Meanie).
 They would lose to them.
 They reunited again on October 6, 2012, being defeated by Danny Doring and Roadkill in the House of Hardcore's first show.

+Both Nunzio and Vito teamed together in 2013 in the independents.

-Total Nonstop Action Wrestling
+Total Nonstop Action Wrestling (2010, 2024)

 On August 4, 2010, it was confirmed that the F.B.I. would be taking part in Total Nonstop Action Wrestling's ECW reunion show, Hardcore Justice, on August 8.
 At the event Little Guido, Tony Mamaluke (billed as Tony Luke) and Tracy Smothers, accompanied by Sal E. Graziano, defeated Kid Kash, Simon Diamond and Johnny Swinger in a six-man tag team match.
 On the following edition of TNA Impact!, the ECW alumni, known collectively as EV 2.0 and represented by F.B.I. members Guido and Luke, were assaulted by A.J.
 Styles, Kazarian, Robert Roode, James Storm, Douglas Williams and Matt Morgan of Ric Flair's Fourtune stable, who thought they didn't deserve to be in TNA.
 The following week TNA president Dixie Carter gave Guido, Luke and the rest of EV 2.0 TNA contracts in order for them to settle their score with Fourtune.
 On the August 26 edition of Impact!
 Guido and Luke were squashed by Roode and Storm in a tag team match.
 The match ended F.B.I.'s association with TNA.

+On May 3, 2024, the F.B.I returned on the Countdown To Under Siege with the returning Guido and new members, Ray Jaz and Zack Clayton, as they defeated The Batiri.